Classifying theory for simplicial parametrized groups: Non-abelian cohomology

 which is essentially the comparison map between \v{C}ech and sheaf cohomology.
 It is well known that this map need not be an isomorphism.
 However in the special case when $B$ is paracompact and $G$ is $k$-truncated for some $k\geq 0$, in the sense that the sheaves of homotopy groups $\pi_i(G)$ are trivial for $i\geq k$, then it can be shown (using Lemma 7.2.3.5 of \cite{Lurie} for instance) that this comparison map is an isomorphism.

 An interesting case of this theory is the following.
 Suppose that $G$ is a presheaf of groups on $B$.
-Then $G$ determines a group object $\AUT(G)$ in the category of presheaves of groupoids on $B$ whose presheaf of objects is the presheaf $\Aut(G)$ on $B$, so that $\Aut(G)(U) = \Aut(G(U))$ for $U$ an open subset of $B$.
-The presheaf of morphisms is the presheaf

-on $B$ for the obvious left action of $\Aut(G)$ on $G$. $\AUT(G)$ is an example of a {\em 2-group} or {\em categorical group} \cite{Baez-Lauda}.
-Applying the nerve construction $N$ to the presheaf of groupoids $\AUT(G)$ yields a group in $s\Pre(M)$ that we will also denote by $\Aut(G)$.
+Then $G$ determines a group object $\AUT(G)$ in the category of presheaves of groupoids on $B$; briefly $\AUT(G)$ is the action groupoid in the category of group objects in $\Pre(B)$ associated to the homomorphism of groups $G\to \Aut(G)$.
+Thus $\AUT(G)$ is an example of a {\em 2-group} or {\em categorical group} \cite{Baez-Lauda}.
+Applying the nerve construction $N$ to the presheaf of groupoids $\AUT(G)$ yields a group in $s\Pre(M)$ that we will also denote by $\AUT(G)$.
 We will write $H^1(B,\AUT(G))$ for the corresponding cohomology set.

 The set $H^1(B,\AUT(G))$ parametrizes the set of equivalence classes of {\em $G$-gerbes} on $B$.
 A $G$-gerbe on $B$ is a generalization of the notion of $G$-torsor on $B$.
 For more details we refer to \cite{Breen2}.
-In this case the group $N\AUT(G)$ is 2-truncated so that if $B$ is paracompact we have an isomorphism $\check{H}^1(B,\AUT(G)) = H^1(B,\AUT(G))$.
+In this case the group $\AUT(G)$ is 2-truncated so that if $B$ is paracompact we have an isomorphism $\check{H}^1(B,\AUT(G)) = H^1(B,\AUT(G))$.

 When $G$ is the presheaf of groups on $B$ represented a group $G$ in $\cK$, there is a slight variant of this construction in which the sheaf of groups $\Aut(G)$ is replaced by the sheaf represented by the group $\Aut(G)$ in $\cK$.
-In this case one obtains a group $\AUT_0(G)$ in $s\Sh(B)$, represented by a group in $s\cK/B$, and one defines as above the set $H(B,\AUT_0(G))$.
-Note that there is a canonical homomorphism $\AUT_0(G)\to \AUT(G)$ but the induced map $H(B,\AUT_0(G))\to H(B,\AUT(G))$ need not be an isomorphism.
+In this case one obtains a group $\AUT_0(G)$ in $s\Sh(B)$, represented by a group in $s\cK_{/B}$, and one defines as above the set $H^1(B,\AUT_0(G))$.
+Note that there is a canonical homomorphism $\AUT_0(G)\to \AUT(G)$ but the induced map $H^1(B,\AUT_0(G))\to H^1(B,\AUT(G))$ need not be an isomorphism.